-Hi, I'm Dave (George David only on formal occasions!).
-I am a Registered Member with BACP and have over 25 years post-qualification experience as a counsellor in the voluntary and public sectors and am now establishing private practices in Liverpool and Manchester City Centres.
-I approach my counselling work with a common sense attitude aiming to help my clients find effective ways of working through their problems.
-I have many years experience working in a Solution Focused Brief Therapy style.
+Hi, I'm Dave Scanlan.
+I am a Registered Member with BACP and have over 25 years post-qualification experience as a counsellor and supervisor in the voluntary and public sectors and have now established private practices in Liverpool and Manchester City Centres.
+I approach my counselling work with a common sense attitude aiming to help my clients find effective ways of tackling their problems.

 Finding the right counsellor can be a complicated process - there are lots of different counselling styles and approaches to choose from and some technical language to negotiate.
 The main thing to bear in mind is that most research and personal testimony shows that the single most influential factor in effective therapy is the quality of the counselling relationship.
-This means that if you feel that you and your counsellor are working well together then you are more likely to benefit from the experience.
+This means that if you feel you get on well with your counsellor and can trust them enough to open up to them then you are most likely to benefit from the experience.

-From my Counselling Story, below, you will see that after nearly 30 years in the voluntary and public sectors I am now starting out in private practice.
-My experience and training have allowed me to develop a common sense approach beginning with exploring with my client what is troubling them.
-The value of talking to an objective, non-judgemental ‘outsider’ in confidence as you explore what you are struggling with cannot be underestimated.
-It is then important that the counsellor can bring something from their professional experience which will help clarify and make sense of what is happening.
-Sometimes each of these steps is enough but sometimes there may be some important background issues to explore or some future options to consider or some outcomes to work towards.
-I will always endeavour to work with integrity alongside you on this journey.
+From my Counselling Story, below, you will see that after nearly 30 years in the voluntary and public sectors I am now established in private practice.
+My experience and training have allowed me to develop a common sense approach beginning with exploring with my client what has brought them to counselling.
+The value of talking to an objective, trusted, non-judgemental ‘outsider’ in confidence as you explore what you are struggling with cannot be underestimated.
+It is then important that the counsellor can bring something from their professional and life experience which will help clarify and make sense of what is happening.
+Sometimes there will be some important historical issues to explore and some changes to work towards.
+I will endeavour to work with integrity alongside you on this journey.

-Throughout the process, whether short-term or longer, the quality of your relationship with your counsellor will be important, particularly when painful or challenging issues are encountered.
+Throughout the process the quality of your relationship with your counsellor will be important, particularly when painful or challenging issues are encountered.
 I have worked with clients from a wide range of backgrounds on a huge variety of issues and feel that I can bring that experience to each new therapeutic relationship.
-I can also call on some particular ideas or suggestions which have proved helpful to clients in the past, which may be useful for you.
-I am comfortable working with whoever you are and whatever you bring but will be up front if I am not suitably qualified or experienced enough and will help identify someone who is.
+I can also call on some particular ideas or suggestions which have proved helpful to clients in the past, which may be useful for you too.
+I am comfortable working with whoever you are and whatever you bring but will be up front if I feel I am not suitably qualified and will help you identify someone who is.

 If what I say makes sense to you and would like to arrange an initial session to discuss working with me then please make contact as below.